appold-mayfair/sundial_docs/technical-spec/1-ledger-state/5-transaction.rst

 ...
 (REMAINING BLOCK CONVERTED SIMILARLY) ...

-.. _h:midgard-transaction-types:
+.. _h:Sundial-transaction-types:

-Midgard transaction types
+Sundial transaction types
 -------------------------

-Midgard’s transaction types modify the above simplified types by replacing all variable-length fields with hashes (indicated by the letter :math:`\mathcal{H}` below).
+Sundial’s transaction types modify the above simplified types by replacing all variable-length fields with hashes (indicated by the letter :math:`\mathcal{H}` below).
 The data availability layer is responsible for confirming that the hashes correspond to their